gpmd/playbook/_posts/pages/2014-03-11-writers-style-guide.md

 British English spelling is preferred.
 There are many online dictionaries you could use for reference, the [Collins English Dictionary](http://www.collinsdictionary.com/ "Collins English Dictionary") being one of them.

+However, when writing code (particularly CSS), use American English spellings.

 ## Titles

 All titles should be written in title case.
 For example **"This is the New GPMD Playbook"**.
 The first letter of the first and last word should always be capitalised.